-These climate change frequencies have been used to amend the loss-probability curve for the purposes of flood damage estimation.
-Discounting is then carried out assuming a linear increase in AAD to account for the increased flood damages as a result of climate change over time.
-The total damages for the direct defence option are presented in Table 6-6.
+These climate change estimates have been used to amend the probabilities for each return period flood assessed.
+AADs have been estimated on these revised probabilities at the end of the financial period.
+Discounting is then carried out assuming a linear increase in AADs to take into consideration this increase in flood damages as a result of climate change over time.